jrpotter/notebook/notes/network/ip/class.md

 %%ANKI
 Basic
-In the classful addressing scheme, which class(es) were reserved?
+In the classful addressing scheme, which class(es) were designated for reserved addresses?
 Back: Class `E`.
 Reference: Fall, Kevin R, and W Richard Stevens.
 “TCP/IP Illustrated, Volume 1: The Protocols,” n.d.
 <!--ID: 1752949990726-->